-Social features and day-to-day tasks are the focus of iOS 15 and beta testing has begun.
+Social features and day-to-day tasks are the focus of iOS 15.
 Apple's updates to FaceTime, iMessage, and a new version of do not disturb called Focus show a commitment to getting users more interactive within these apps.
 There are also a multitude of changes across the OS in how information is presented or discovered.

 ● FaceTime updated with new sharing features